bettyblocks/roger_ui/README.md

 # RogerUI

-RogerUI This solution is set in an existing system of services, and first and foremost must integrate well with these systems, focussing on the specific missing features of current MQ monitoring solutions.
-These features are provided via RESTful API where Roger deps provides the necessary features to interact with RabbitMQ.
-Aditionally it provides an UI dashboard for [Exq](https://github.com/bettyblocks/roger), a job processing library which use [RabbitMQ](https://www.rabbitmq.com) for [Elixir](http://elixir-lang.org).
+This library provides an UI dashboard for [Roger](https://github.com/bettyblocks/roger), a job processing library based on message broadcasting [RabbitMQ](https://www.rabbitmq.com)

 RogerUI allow you to see nodes, partitions and queues with various details levels.